Understanding RFP Software

 Software capabilities don't matter if teams don't use them.
 Successful adoption requires:

 Pilot with volunteers, then expand: Start with 1-2 upcoming RFPs and team members excited about the technology.
-Use their success stories and lessons learned for broader rollout.

-The AI-Native Advantage: What's Different in 2024
+The AI-Native Advantage: What's Different Today

 Context-Aware Response Generation